MCLD/greatreadingadventure/dev/initial-developer-setup.md

 #### *Due to the constantly changing data model the project currently does not yet ship with a database migration in place.
 You must run the command below to set up an initial migration.*

 The project ships with the Microsoft SQL Server data provider configured.
-If you are running in a Windows environment this will automatically use a [LocalDB](https://msdn.microsoft.com/en-us/library/hh510202.aspx) instance under `(localdb)\mssqllocaldb`. **In a Linux/macOS environment you should switch to the SQLite provider (see *Database provider selection*) below.**
+If you are running in a Windows environment this will automatically use a [LocalDB](https://msdn.microsoft.com/en-us/library/hh510202.aspx) instance under `(localdb)\mssqllocaldb`. **In a Linux/macOS environment you should switch to the SQLite provider (in `appsettings.json` change the `GraConnectionStringName` to "SQLite").**

 ### Database migration